Poll: Americans are the unhappiest they’ve been in 50 years

 ST. PETERSBURG, Fla.
-(AP) — It’s been a rough year for the American psyche.
+(AP) — Spoiler alert: 2020 has been rough on the American psyche.
 Folks in the U.S. are more unhappy today than they’ve been in nearly 50 years.

 This bold — yet unsurprising — conclusion comes from the COVID Response Tracking Study, conducted by NORC at the University of Chicago.
 It finds that just 14% of American adults say they’re very happy, down from 31% who said the same in 2018.
 That year, 23% said they’d often or sometimes felt isolated in recent weeks.
 Now, 50% say that.